 One of the first hedgerow bushes to bloom in the year, blackthorn is covered with beautiful white flowers in early spring.
-Come the autumn, and in amongst the thorns you will find the deep purple sloe berries.
+Come the autumn, and in among the thorns you will find the deep purple sloe berries.
 Although not suitable to eat raw, they are great fruit for flavouring gin.

-Sloes, damsons, bullace, and plums are all part of the Prunus genus, and the first two can be easily mistaken for each other.
+Sloes, damsons, bullace and plums are all part of the Prunus genus, and the first two can be easily mistaken for each other.
 Damsons can also be used to flavour gin.

 First introduced to the UK by the Romans, sweet chestnuts are now a classic tree to forage from.
-The nuts can be cooked in a variety of ways, but whichever way you choose, be sure to score a cross in them, or they may explode!
+The nuts can be cooked in a variety of ways, but whichever way you choose, be sure to score a cross in them or they may explode!

 Smaller and usually more sour than their domestic counterparts, crab apples are best suited to cooking and thanks to their high pectin content, are ideal for adding to jams and jellies.